TommyC81/TPF2-LineManager/README.md

  The mode will add/remove i.e. buy/sell buses of the same type according to line utilization and demand.

 ## Future plans
- * None, expect making this stable and add some general coding improvements.
+ * None, except making this stable and add some general coding improvements.